annh3/annh3.github.io/about.md

 ## Writing

 From time to time, I try my hand at creative writing.
-A long time ago, I wrote a story called "Twins" which appeared in [this](https://issuu.com/achemagazine/docs/january2011) issue of Ache Magaine.
+A long time ago, I wrote a story called "Twins" which appeared in [this](https://issuu.com/achemagazine/docs/january2011) issue of Ache Magazine.

 Since *this* blog will be dedicated mostly to posts on computer science, my current (informal) writing can be found at my substack [dinner guests](https://annhe.substack.com/).